Documentation Index

 Auto-login After Creation

-If no callback is provided, the user is automatically authenticated:
+If no callback is provided, the user is automatically authenticated:user.auth()

 Parameters